 Australian Catholic University

 The University has a wide range of institutes and centres as well as four faculties.
 Students can choose from hundreds of undergraduate and postgraduate courses.
 Bachelor degrees, also known as an undergraduate qualification, are designed to give students the knowledge, skills and experience to prepare them for the future career.
 Postgraduate degrees can involve either research or coursework programs.
-Research degrees allow students to focus on a field of their choice.
+Degrees in research allow students to focus on a field of their choice.
 Research students usually do not attend lectures or tutorials instead they conduct independent research activities and are supervised by a senior academic.

 Australian Catholic University has seven campuses around Australia.
 It empowers students to think critically, ethically and to bring about change in their communities and professions.